ACL reconstructionAnterior cruciate ligament repair

 - When other ligaments are also injured

-Before choosing to have this surgery, you should understand the time and effort it will take for you to recover.
-You will need to stick to a program for 4 to 6 months before you can return to full activity.
-The success of the surgery depends on how well you stick with your rehabilitation program.
+Before surgery, talk to your health care provider about the time and effort you will need to recover.
+You will need to follow a rehabilitation program for 4 to 6 months.
+Your ability to return to full activity will depend on how well you follow the program.

 The risks from any anesthesia are:

 Other risks from this surgery may include: